nixphp/framework/docs/pages/sessions.md

 # Session

-PHPico provides a minimal but powerful session management system.
+NixPHP provides a minimal but powerful session management system.
 You can easily work with session data, flash messages, and session control.

 Sessions are only started manually when you actually need them.